-- The good thing is cash conversion cycle isn’t low due to a huge payable days, but of excellent inventory management.
-Their payable days are also lowest, means Munjal Auto Industries Ltd is not inflating cash conversion cycle.
+- The good thing is cash conversion cycle isn’t low due to huge payable days, but due to excellent inventory management.
+Their payable days are also the lowest, which means Munjal Auto Industries Ltd is not inflating the cash conversion cycle.

 - Promoter Holding is 74%.

-- Cumulative profit over last 10 years is 260 cr, while cash flow from operations is 290 cr. and investment over the last 10 years is 282 Cr.
-So Munjal Auto Industries Ltd generates profit and cash flow from business and invest them for improvement of production & business.
+- Cumulative profit over the last 10 years is 260 cr, while cash flow from operations is 290 cr. and investment over the last 10 years is 282 Cr.
+So Munjal Auto Industries Ltd generates profit and cash flow from business and invests them for improvement of production & business.

-- Average return on capital employed over 5 years is 37.16%
+- The average return on capital employed over 5 years is 37.16%

 - Altman Z score-4.47